 Linking a bank account electronically creates a secure, read-only connection with your financial institution through our data partner, Quovo.
 Betterment does not store your login information and will never share, sell, rent, or trade your information without your approval.

-Your bank might require you to complete additional two-step verification, which is an additional layer of security, before we can gain access to the account.
-If so, you will be prompted with verification questions or a code, generated when you provide your login credentials.
-This code is provided by your other financial institution via email, text, or telephone call.
+Your external bank might require you to complete additional two-step verification, which is an additional layer of security, before we can gain access to the account.
+If so, you will be prompted with verification questions or a code, which are generated after you provide your login credentials.
+This code is typically provided to you by your other bank via email, text, or telephone call.

 If you are not presented with the option to link electronically, or you choose not to, you can manually link your bank account with your account and routing number.

 To add your bank account manually, log in on a web browser and select “Settings” from the menu and then select “Funding Accounts.”
 You will then see the option to add the bank accounts you want to fund with.
 Select the “add by account and routing number” option rather than by searching for your bank’s name.

 Linking manually involves us sending two micro-deposits (each under $1.00) to your bank, which you must then verify inside of your Betterment account.
 Due to standard ACH timelines, this process generally takes 1-2 business days.

-Because an electronic ACH transfer is the primary way to move money to and from Betterment, you will not be able to delete the link to your checking account unless you add a new one to replace it with.
+Because an electronic ACH transfer is the primary way to move money to and from Betterment, you will not be able to delete all of your linked bank accounts unless you add at least one new bank account to replace them with.